-In 2010, we launched a new strategic plan that focuses on the market opportunities that Mexico offers forcontinued growth and the diversification of our financial services.
-This strategic plan continues to be our primary focus and includes the following principles:
+In 2010, we launched a new strategic plan focusing on the market opportunities that Mexico offers to continuing growth and to diversify our financial services.
+This strategic plan continued to be the primary focus with the following fundamentals:

-- Customers: They are the center of our business, and our principal objective is to offer them the highest quality of service while providing each customer with specialized attention. - Distribution: We seek to create an integrated multi-channel distribution model and enhance our current distribution network with user-friendly channels based on existing and new technologies. - Simplicity and efficiency: We seek to improve our operations by making them more efficient, transparent and accessible to our customers.
+- Customers: They are the center of our business, and it is our principal objective to offer them the best service with specialized attention for each type of customer. - Distribution: We seek to create an integrated multi-channel distribution model and enhance our current distribution network with user-friendly channels based on current and new technologies. - Simplicity and efficiency: We seek to improve our operations by making them more efficient, transparent and accessible to customers.

-The strategic plan also includes several initiatives that involve substantially all of our business divisions and administrative units, which are intended to improve our business model, services, commercial efficiency, risk management and profitability.
+The strategic plan includes several initiatives, involving substantially all of our business divisions and administrative units, and is intended to improve our business model, services, commercial efficiency, risk management and profitability.

-In 2013, we announced and began implementing a U.S. \$3.5 billion investment plan, focused on:
+In 2013, we announced an important investment plan of U.S. \$3.5 billion focused on:

-- a) Branch network: the refurbishment of each branch in our network.
-In 2013, we refurbished 154 branches and reconfigured these branches using a new layout.
-We also installed a new customer assistance model to improve customer service and increase commercial productivity. - b) Technology: the creation of an improved multichannel distribution for our products through ATMs, mobile banking and on-line banking.
-To increase efficiency in our customers' clarification processes, reduce branch traffic and enhance our risk, operating and commercial platforms. - c) Construction of office buildings: completion of the construction of two new office buildings in Mexico City and the construction of a data processing center to be located in the State of Mexico.
+- a) Branch network: refurbishment of the entire network.
+As of June 30, 2014, we refurbished 381 branches into the new layout and we also installed a new attention model, to improve our service to customers and to increase commercial productivity. - b) Technology: to create a better multichannel distribution of products through ATMs, mobile banking and on-line banking.
+To increase efficiency in customer's clarification processes, to reduce branch traffic and to enhance our risk, our operating and our commercial platforms. - c) Buildings: the investment plan also considers the ending of the construction of two office buildings in Mexico City and the construction of the Data Processing Center that would be located in the State of Mexico.